 More exterior views:

 March 5, 1927 - The crowd for opening night.
 It's an L.A.
 Times photo on the Calisphere from the UCLA's Los Angeles Times Photographic Archives.
-At the top of the Calisphere page see other photos of various performers.
+At the bottom of the Calisphere page see other photos of various performers.

 1927 - A Mott Studios photo in the California State Library collection.
 This is one in a set of four Mott photos they have, all catalogued as set # 001386272.